EEEManchester/mavros_mallard/README.md

 Use `wstool` utility for retrieving sources and [`catkin` tool][catkin] for build.

-NOTE: The source installation instructions are for the ROS Kinetic release.
+NOTE: The source installation instructions are for the ROS Melodic release.

 ```sh
 sudo apt-get install python-catkin-tools python-rosinstall-generator -y